radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 ### Top level goals
 <!-- At the most basic level, what are we trying to accomplish? -->

-- Enable a simple and intuitive experience for platform engineers to define the schema for their User-Defined-Type with minimal lines of code
+- Enable a simple and intuitive experience for platform engineers to define the schema for their User-Defined-Type with low concept count and minimal learning curve
-- Ensure that there is low concept count for the user to understand and get started with defining the schema for their User-Defined-Type
+- Ensure that the schema definitions are authored in a unified, consistent and standard format across all resource types
-- Ensure that users have clear visibility into the validation process of the schema definition to guarantee its correctness.
+- Ensure that users receive transparent and detailed error messages when the schema definition is incorrect or when there are breaking changes in the schema definition.

 ### Non-goals (out of scope)
 <!-- What are we explicitly not trying to accomplish? -->
-These goals are out of scope for the first iteration but might be considered in future iterations based on user feedback.
+Below goals are out of scope for the first iteration but might be considered in future iterations based on user feedback.

-- Providing a full-fledged TypeSpec tooling experience for authoring the schema definition with autocompletion, error validation at development time.
 - Advanced scenarios defining the capabilities of the resource type in the schema definition.
 This includes defining capabilities like connections to other resource, output resources or infrastructure resources produced by the resource type etc.
 - Defining child resources or nested resources in the schema definition
+- Adding a new resource methods or operations to the resource type
+- Providing a full-fledged TypeSpec tooling experience for authoring the schema definition with autocompletion, error validation at development time.
+- Providing solutions to handle breaking changes on API versions of the resource type

+Below goals are out of scope

 - Extensibility on CRUDL operations for the resource type
-- Providing solutions to handle breaking changes on API versions of the resource type (?)

 ## User profile and challenges
 <!-- Define the primary user and the key problem / pain point we intend to address for that user.
 If there are multiple users or primary and secondary users, call them out.   -->